tanoshia/Balatro-Calc/README.md

-# Balatro Card Order Tracker
+# Nebulatro

-A Python GUI application for tracking card order in Balatro by clicking on card images.
-Features modifier overlays, dynamic card spacing, and export functionality.
+A Balatro card order tracker with modifier overlays, custom card designs, and dynamic spacing.
+Track your card sequences by clicking cards with enhancements, editions, and seals applied.

 ## Setup